Brian struggled to keep Spot's tail from poking out his beard.

 "It makes its own gravy," said Brian.
 "Just add water."

 "Monsieur le Brian," said Spot.
 "The intestines of the human beings?
 They have the nooks and crannies for the long digestion.
 But the intestines of the canines?
-The preferred meal is the smelly animal entrails.
-Especially mingled with the haunted odor of fermenting decomposition.
-The commercial dog food is instead processed to keep the caregivers from when they feed the dogs — how do you say it?
-From the belligerent vomiting.
-From the hostile upchucking.
-From the violent projectile regurgitation.
-To prevent the cud insurgencies."
+The meal of choice is the smelly animal entrails.
+In particular when they mingle with the haunting aroma of fermenting decomposition.
+The commercial dog food is instead available to keep the caregivers from, when they feed the dogs, how do you say it?
+From the generous vomiting.
+From the abundant upchucking.
+From the festive regurgitation.
+To suspend the happy music of cud insurgency."

-"Your tummy seems to be holding a party and forgot to invite you," said the cashier to whom Brian took his armful of pungent dark and gray packaged meats.
+"Your tummy looks like it started a party and forgot to invite you," said the cashier to whom Brian took his armful of pungent dark and gray packaged meats.

 "I have indigestion," said Brian.

-"Well, I don't think all of these rich meats will help your indigestion any," she said.
+"Well, I don't see how all of these rich meats will help your indigestion any," she said.

 "I have a special condition," said Brian.
-"My intestines are very smooth, like a dog's.
+"My intestines are very smooth, like a canine.
 I require rich foods that digest quickly.
 No fiber."

 "Sounds like a tough life," she said.
 "Eating all that rich food.
 How would a girl keep her figure?"

 "Please," said Brian.
-"I am very sensitive about my condition."
+"I'm very sensitive about my condition.
+They call it the Doggie Tickle Otis."

-"Sir?" said the security guard.
-"Isn't that coat out of season?"
+"Sir," said the security guard who intercepted Brian.
+"Isn't that coat too heavy to be in season?"

-"—no," said Spot underneath Brian's beard.
+"No," said Spot from beneath Brian's beard.
 "We — I mean, I — steal nothing.
 Either take us, which is to say me, into the custody.
 Or let us go.
 By which I mean me."

-"If you've done nothing wrong, why disguise yourself?" said the guard.
+"If you've done nothing wrong," said the guard, "why shop in disguise?"

-"The dog insisted on coming along," said Brian.
-"He wanted to make sure I fed him what he wanted."
+"What?" said Brian.
+"Where did this dog come from?
+No. He, he only wanted to make sure I fed him what he wanted."

 "Indeed," said the guard.